Updated Visitation Policy - Effective 8.03.21

 o Visitation is not permitted for patients who are positive for COVID-19 or under investigation for COVID-19.

-Visitors are not permitted at Virtua Medical Group offices and outpatient departments.
+Visitors are not permitted at Virtua Medical Group offices and outpatient departments unless special exception has been granted.

 For more information, including contact information and driving directions, visit our Locations page.